shawngraham/eleventy-chirpy-blog-template/content/schedule/index.md

 ---

-## ☞ Week 7 Current Deployments of AI in the GLAM sector
+## ☞ Week 7 Current Deployments of AI in the GLAM sector (Nov 4)

 We take a brisk look at current uses of AI in various parts of the galleries, libraries, archives, and museums sector.
 What issues do practitioners identify?
+Check out the FF2024 conference [live-posting on Mastdon](https://hcommons.social/tags/FF2024) and look carefully at the posts, pictures, and shared resources.
+What animates all these?

 ![](https://mmlsparkdemo.blob.core.windows.net/met/assets/gen_studio.gif)
 _This was the interface for the Met Museum's 'Gen Studio' which no longer exists, though the source code is at https://github.com/microsoft/GenStudio_.